govlawtech/dva-sop-api/README.md

 # SoP API
-An API exposing regulations and business rules to assist Department of Veterans Affairs (Australia) determine veteran compensation claims.
+An API exposing regulations and business rules to assist Department of Veterans' Affairs (Australia) to determine veteran compensation claims.

 # Build Status